- What We Do

 John PuderChild Hunger Outreach Specialist

 Vet HinesField Organizer, AmeriCorps VISTA

 Texas Impact AmeriCorps *VISTA Michael.Apata@texasimpact.org

 There are good people doing great work in every community in Texas, but too often they are not connected with each other.
 Our office helps bring these groups together to assess the work being done in the community, identify gaps in services and collaborate to work toward food security.

 Food Planning Associations (FPAs) are composed of government and civic leaders, food security stakeholders, corporate representatives, people experiencing food insecurity, and volunteers from the community.
 THI relies on FPAs to work on the local level in communities, assessing the structure and procedures of food delivery systems, identifying resources and gaps, making decisions for change, and implementing their action plans in order to provide healthy and nutritious food to an increased number of people.

-The Amarillo FPA is in its beginning stages and is always looking to add members.
+The Houston FPA is in its beginning stages and is always looking to add members.
 If you are interested in participating in the FPA, contact Megan Hoag.

 back to top

 In an effort to make it easier and more efficient for Texans to apply for and manage their benefits, the Texas Health and Human Services Commission (HHSC) is partnering with community-based organizations to help people learn how they can get the most out of the HHSC's benefits application and management website, YourTexasBenefits.com.

 HHSC has partnered with the Texas Hunger Initiative (THI), the Texas Association of Community Health Centers (TACHC) and Texas Impact to recruit and support Community Partners throughout Texas.
 These three organizations make up the CPRI Team.
 Team members are located across the state and are available to help your organization become a Community Partner and to answer questions about the program.